osefatul/ticket-tracker-system-CRM/frontend/README.md

 ### React Authentication With JWT REST API & Redux Toolkit
-We only have one frontend page for authentication and authorization (page/auth.jsx).
+a- We only have one frontend page for authentication and authorization (page/auth.jsx).
 We have three states of the form:
         1- Sign up form
         2- Sign in form